The Central Hotel – Llanhilleth.

 On Wednesday 16th November 1910 a Billiard Exhibition was held at the Central Hotel, Mr Claude Falkiner the Champion of the West of England played against Mr B. Hole and Mr F. Williams in a game of 700 up.
 Mr Hole was beaten by 156 and Mr Williams was beaten by 187.
 Mr Falkiner made breaks of 238-101-84-76 and 75.

-In June 1911 Mr Charles Telford Evans and Mr Simmonds of the Hotel was taken to Court for allegedly breaching the rules on selling beer from a tied house when the licence was originally granted for them to sell from a free house.
-It was heard that Mr Simmonds had allegedly been given £3,000 by Messrs Webb’s in advance on the understanding for him to sell their beer.
-After the hearings the Jury could find no ties, no mismanagement and no reason to suggest there was any wrong doing and ruled in favour of Mr Simmonds.
+In June 1911 Mr Charles Telford Evans and Mr Simmonds of the Central Hotel was taken to court for allegedly breaching the rules on selling beer from a tied house when the licence was originally granted for them to sell from a free house.
+It was heard that Mr Simmonds had allegedly been given £3,000., by Messrs Webb’s in advance on the understanding for him to sell their beer.
+After the hearings the jury could find no ties, no mismanagement and no reason to suggest there was any wrong doing and ruled in favour of Mr Simmonds.

 On Tuesday 21st July 1914 at the Westgate Hotel, Newport, the Central Hotel, Llanhilleth was sold at auction by Mr Phillip E. Hill, Auctioneer.
-The Hotel was purchased by Messrs Webb’s of Aberbeeg for £25,500, this was a record price paid for any licensed property in the county of Monmouthshire.
-The previous record was £24,500 that paid for the Pioneer Hotel, Ynysduu in 1909.
-The Central Hotel was one of only a few free-hold houses in the area and was on a 99 year lease starting from 25th March 1903 with a ground rent of £60.00.
+The Central Hotel was purchased by Messrs Webb’s of Aberbeeg for £25,500., this was a record price paid for any licensed property in the county of Monmouthshire.
+The previous record was £24,500., that paid for the Pioneer Hotel, Ynysduu in 1909.
+The Central Hotel at Llanhilleth was one of only a few free-hold houses in the area and was on a 99 year lease starting from 25th March 1903 with a ground rent of £60.00.
 Mr Le Brasseur of Messrs Le Brasseur & Bowen of Newport were the Solicitors for Messrs Webb’s and Mr A. H. Bullock was the Solicitor for Mr Charles Telford Evans.
-The price paid for the Central Hotel, Llanhilleth – £25,500 is equivalent to 2.6 million in today’s money.
+The price paid for the Central Hotel, Llanhilleth by Messrs Webb’s of Aberbeeg being £25,500., is equivalent to 2.6 million in today’s money.

-In 1914 the Brynithel Lodge of Buffaloes opened and had their headquarters at the Hotel.
+In 1914 the Brynithel Lodge of Buffaloes opened and had their headquarters at the Central Hotel.

 In February 1921 the Buffalo Victory Lodge held a presentation night at the Hotel, Primo’s John Wilcox C.S., and David Jones C.W., were presented with Jewels by the Knights John Forsey and Jim Protheroe for services rendered.

-On the 17th December 1923 at a meeting of the School Sub-Committee it was proposed to use a room on the upper floor of the Central Hotel as a Clinic, it was chosen as the Hotel was a rated premises and the room had a separate entrance from the main building.
+On the 17th December 1923 at a meeting of the Schools Sub-Committee it was proposed to use a room on the upper floor of the Central Hotel as a clinic, it was chosen as the Central Hotel was a rated premises and the room had a separate entrance from the main building.
 There were a few other places suggested but I cannot find any other information on whether it did actually get used.